Dark sectors in neutron-shining-through-a-wall and nuclear absorption signals: Signals and constraints

 Having discussed some of the channels of interest, we now discuss the resulting sensitivity of IsoDAR@Yemilab to the $n$-$n^\prime$ mixing angle.
 We draw two curves: a pessimistic sensitivity based on neutron capture on $\isotope{C}$ only, and an optimistic sensitivity based on neutron capture on $\isotope{H}$.
 In both cases we require $\Gamma^{\rm det}_{n}$ = 10 events/yr.
 While this is realistic for the former scenario, it may seem too strong of a requirement for capture on H. This is justified, however, if the detector is doped with $\isotope{Gd}$ $0.1$~\% concentration.
 In this case, the capture rate is as large as the one in Hydrogen, and backgrounds can be kept at or under the levels of those of capture on C.

-The resulting sensitivities in $\epsilon_{nn'}$ as a function of $\delta m$ are shown in \cref{fig:lim} for both $\delta m > 0$ and $\delta m < 0$.
+The resulting sensitivities in $\epsilon_{nn'}$ as a function of $\delta m$ are shown in \Cref{fig:lim} for both $\delta m > 0$ and $\delta m < 0$.
 The band corresponds to the difference between optimistic and pessimistic sensitivities.
 We cut off the $\delta m > 0$ curves at 0.03 eV as that is the kinetic energy down to which neutrons are refrigerated by scatters in the shielding; above this mass splitting, $n \to n^\prime$ conversions are kinematically forbidden for thermal neutrons.
 The dips in the curves correspond to resonances at the Fermi pseudopotential, with $V_{\rm F}$ = 116~neV ($17$~neV) for the Li-Be sleeve (liquid scintillator).
 Up to background considerations, the corresponding sensitivities for IsoDAR@KamLAND would not be all that different; with a $0.897$~kt fiducial mass of liquid-scintillator and a detector center located $16.1$~m from the target, the event rates are $\sim 1.15$ times smaller.
-As the rate $\propto \epsilon_{nn'}^4$, this results in a reach in $\epsilon_{nn'}$ only 1.03 times weaker than shown for IsoDAR@Yemilab in \cref{fig:lim}.
+As the rate $\propto \epsilon_{nn'}^4$, this results in a reach in $\epsilon_{nn'}$ only 1.03 times weaker than shown for IsoDAR@Yemilab in \Cref{fig:lim}.

-Although producing about $10^{16}$ neutrons per second, comparable in intensity to IsoDAR, STEREO was limited by backgrounds from cosmogenic neutrons.
-Thanks to IsoDAR's placement deep underground this background can be effectively mitigated and one can improve the sensitivity to $\epsilon_{nn'}$ by 1--2 orders of magnitude, as seen in \cref{fig:lim}.
+Although producing significantly more neutrons per second than IsoDAR, STEREO's search was limited by backgrounds from cosmogenic neutrons.
+Thanks to IsoDAR's placement deep underground, this background can be effectively mitigated and one can improve the sensitivity to $\epsilon_{nn'}$ by 1--2 orders of magnitude, as seen in \Cref{fig:lim}.